SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 Info:
 - Gives the caster the Strength (I) effect for 20s.
-- If targeting an entity, give the entity the Strength (II) effect.
+- If targeting an entity, give the entity the Strength (II) effect for 20s instead.
 ```
 </details>